redux-zero/redux-zero/README.md

 There are tree gotchas with Redux Zero's actions:
 - Passing arguments
 - Combining actions
-- Using actions outside app scope
+- Binding actions to a outside object

 ### Passing arguments